Solar Wind Speed

 Updates: every 10 minutes

-These diagrams indicate the i) solar wind speed and ii) strength of the interplanetary magnetic field (IMF) in a north/south direction.
+The above diagram indicates solar wind speed and strength of the interplanetary magnetic field (IMF) in a north/south direction.
 Higher solar wind speeds and strong south pointing (negative) IMF are associated with geomagnetic storms on earth.
 The red area on the image indicates an approximate region in which disturbed conditions might be expected.

 The plots on this page were produced from data supplied by the NOAA Space Weather Prediction Center (SWPC).
-This Real Time Solar Wind (RTSW) data set originates from NASA's Advanced Composition Explorer (ACE) satellite (centre) and the STEREO A (ahead) and STEREO B (behind) satellite.
-The above centre image shows with a black square the value of the solar wind speed (horizontal) axis and the strength of the interplanetary magnetic field in a north/south direction (Bz - vertical axis).
+This Real Time Solar Wind (RTSW) data set originates from NASA's Advanced Composition Explorer (ACE) satellite.
+The above image shows with a black square the value of the solar wind speed (horizontal) axis and the strength of the interplanetary magnetic field in a north/south direction (Bz - vertical axis).
 Higher solar wind speeds and strong south pointing (negative) interplanetary magnetic field are associated with geomagnetic disturbances on earth.
 The red area on the image indicates an approximate region in which disturbed conditions might be expected.
 The coloured dot within the black square, is an indicator of solar wind density, and is yellow when density exceeds 5 particles per cubic cm, red when density exceeds 10 particles per cubic cm, otherwise green.

 The ACE spacecraft is positioned at the L1 point between the Earth and the sun and gives approximately one hour advance notice of conditions on Earth.